whatsupcoders/Neumorphism/README.md

 </div>

-## **5. Capability and Features**
+## **5. List of Features**
-This section highlights the list of features available with Neumorphism library and the list the library supports.
+This section highlights the list of components created with Neumorphic effect that is available and supported.

 | Components   | Display                                            |Description |
 | -------------| -------------                                      |------------- |